gerardpc/python-course/docs/sections/python_libraries/sklearn/sklearn_models_metrics.md

 ### Training and testing a model

 Assume for now that we have chosen the best model for the problem.
-The next step is to fitthe model to the data.
+The next step is to fit the model to the data.
 Learning the parameters of a model and making predictions on the same data used to fit the model is a methodological mistake.
 In an extreme case, a model that would just repeat the labels of the samples that it has just seen would have a perfect performance with seen data, but would fail to predict anything on yet-unseen data.